mdominguez56/PNPM-POC/readme.md

 - YARN: 1.36s user 0.51s system 33% cpu 5.544 total
 - PNPM: 0.74s user 0.19s system 39% cpu 2.370 total

+For more information about bencharks between pnpm, npm and yarn you can visit the following link: _https://pnpm.io/benchmarks_

-For other comparisons with NPM and YARN see the information found here: https://pnpm.io/feature-comparison
+For other comparisons with NPM and YARN see the information found here: _https://pnpm.io/feature-comparison_

 ## Differences in node_modules folder structure